theimowski/FsBlog/source/blog/2016/06-21-xslt-implicit-vs-explicit-processing.md

     </root>

 This way we have a kind of mapping where `a -> one`, `b -> two`, `c -> three` etc.
-In addition to that we'd like to add support for multi-culture, and e.g. `lang="it"` attribute should output the number in italian (`uno`).
+On top of that we'd like to add support for multi-culture, and e.g. `lang="it"` attribute should output the number in italian (`uno`).

 ## Identity transform